 Often, old photographs contain handwritten details on the back - these can be paramount in revealing the story behind the photograph.
+Learn how to add these texts to your scans.
 And this is especially true when you're scanning old family photos you're seeing for the first time, or when such photos include unfamiliar relatives.

-Photo Scan by Photomyne now includes the option to add handwritten annotations to individual photos you scan (now available in the iOS app, coming soon to Android).
+The Photomyne app now includes the option to add handwritten annotations to individual photos you scan (now available in the iOS app, coming soon to Android).

 Scan the back of a photo in 3 easy steps